h-vn/draft-ietf-radext-radiusv11/draft-dekok-radext-radiusv11.md

 This specification defines a new transport profile for RADIUS.
 It does not define a completely new protocol.
 As such, any future attribute definitions MUST first be defined for RADIUS/UDP, after which those definitions can be applied to this transport profile.

 New specifications MAY define new attributes which use the obfuscation methods for User-Password as defined in {{RFC2865}} Section 5.2, or for Tunnel-Password as defined in {{RFC2868}} Section 3.5.
-There is no need for those specifications to describe how those new attributes are transported in RADIUSv11.
-Since RADIUSv11 does not use MD5, any obfuscated attributes will by definition be transported as their underlying data type ("text" ({{RFC8044}} Section 3.4) or "octets" ({{RFC8044}} Section 3.5).
+There is no need for those specifications to describe how those new attributes are transported in RADIUS/1.1.
+Since RADIUS/1.1 does not use MD5, any obfuscated attributes will by definition be transported as their underlying data type ("text" ({{RFC8044}} Section 3.4) or "octets" ({{RFC8044}} Section 3.5).

 New RADIUS specifications MUST NOT define attributes which can only be transported over RADIUS/TLS.
 The RADIUS protocol has no way to signal the security requirements of individual attributes.
 Any existing implementation will handle these new attributes as "Invalid Attributes" ({{RFC6929}} Section 2.8), and could forward them over an insecure link.
 As RADIUS security and signalling is hop-by-hop, there is no way for a RADIUS/TLS client or server to even know if such forwarding is taking place.
 For these reasons and more, it is therefore inappropriate to define new attributes which are only secure if they use a secure transport layer.

+New specifications do not need to mention this transport profile, or make any special provisions for dealing with it.
+This specification defines how RADIUS packet encoding, decoding, signing, and verification are performed when using RADIUS/1.1.
+So long as any future specification uses the existing encoding, etc. schemes defined for RADIUS, no additional text in future documents is necessary in order to be compatible with RADIUS/1.1.

-This document updates {{RFC2865}} at al. to state that any new RADIUS specification MUST NOT introduce new "ad hoc" cryptographic primitives as was done with User-Password and Tunnel-Password.
+To close the final loophole, this document updates {{RFC2865}} at al. to state that any new RADIUS specification MUST NOT introduce new "ad hoc" cryptographic primitives as was done with User-Password and Tunnel-Password.
 That is, RADIUS-specific cryptographic methods existing as of the publication of this document can continue to be used for historical compatibility.
 However, all new cryptographic work in RADIUS is forbidden.
 There is insufficient expertise in the RADIUS community to securely design new cryptography.

 # Implementation Status